Visyond/website-hugo/site/content/product-tour/product-tour.md

 AddinCloudHeader: 'Work the Way You Like'
 summary:
   - content: >-
-      Get the Excel add-in if you want to:
+      Get the Excel add-in if you want to use macros, other add-ins and cutting-edge Excel features, or to work with very large spreadsheets.

-      * Use Excel, macros and other add-ins

-      * Work with very large spreadsheets

-      * Use cutting-edge Excel features
     title: Excel Add-in
     image: /img/product-tour/excelAddinIcon.png
     buttonText: Get Add-in
     buttonLink: https://appsource.microsoft.com/en-us/product/office/WA200002940
   - content: >-
-      Sign up for the cloud platform if you want:

-      * Advanced collaboration on spreadsheets, scenarios, and analyses
+      Sign up for the cloud platform if you want advanced collaboration on spreadsheets, scenarios, analyses and interactive dashboards with secure, role-based access control.

-      * Role-based access control and data tracking

-      * Interactive dashboards driven by your spreadsheet
     title: Cloud Platform
     image: /img/product-tour/cloudPlatformIcon.png
     buttonText: Free Sign Up